Why your Why is ImportantAug 01, 2021

 How Do I Find My Why?

 Working out your Why is a very personal journey.
-It is part of the understanding of Self.
 You are likely already running your business based on your Why, you just can’t articulate what it is.

 There are many ways you could delve into your Why.
 There are more structured ways like a course, workshop or coaching, or informally through your own self-development work such as reading books on the topic, journaling and being open and curious about why it is you do what you do.